NathanSuguitan/Azure-ResourceGroups/README.md

 8. Select **create** at the bottom of page.

+## Confirm deployment
-9. Enter *resource groups* in the search to check to see if your resource group was successfully deployed.
+Enter *resource groups* in the search to check to see if your resource group was successfully deployed.

 ![image](https://github.com/NathanSuguitan/Azure-ResourceGroups/assets/138082246/83b7426a-ee63-42c6-880f-c89b1ff85a3b)